-While the water cremation price typically carries a premium over flame cremation, it offers a middle ground between the high cost of traditional burial and the environmental impact of combustion. ## Understanding the National Average and Pricing Tiers
+While the water cremation price typically carries a premium over flame cremation, it sits between the high cost of traditional burial and the environmental impact of combustion.

 In 2025, the national average for human aquamation is approximately $2,500.
 However, the market is currently in a state of flux as more facilities open and competition increases.
 To accurately budget, you must understand the three primary tiers of disposition costs.